thonatt/CSL/README.md

 # Setup

-As CSL is a header-only library, the header files in the `CSL/src/include` are needed, and simple include of the file `<csl.hpp>` is enough to use it.
+As CSL is a header-only library, only the header files in the `CSL/include/csl/` are needed, and simply include of the file `<csl.hpp>` is enough to use it.
 Here is a small program, showing a vertex shader example and its corresponding output.
 CSL syntax is described in more detail in the [syntax section](#csl-syntax).

 <table>
   <tr>